-The cataract audit is a highly respected large-scale audit which has improved the quality and safety of cataract surgery, reducing unwarranted variation and making savings for the NHS by reducing risks and supporting continued professional learning.
+The cataract audit is a highly respected large-scale audit that has improved the quality and safety of cataract surgery, reducing unwarranted variation and making savings for the NHS by reducing risks and supporting continued professional learning.

 NOD provides reassurance to patients and the public that the hospital eye service is of a good standard and drives continuous quality improvement within the profession.
-The data on patient outcomes is accessible on the NOD website.
+The data on patient outcomes is accessible on the NOD Audit website.